A devotee in Brazil told us of the unique wedding present he received, a bucket a flashlight and a rope….. for the deep dark well he was entering.

 Is that an encouraging way to start a marriage?

 At one point, I thought our society had moved beyond this immature preaching.
 Unfortunately, after traveling in 22 countries over the last 15 years, I see these old negative attitudes are still present and also that new ones are emerging, which adversely affect the consciousness of young men and women entering marriage.
 We need to encourage devotees to enter a sacred ashram with a culture of devotion, not to unconsciously lead them towards a dark well by propagating negative paradigms.
-If not, we will be shooting ourselves in the foot and throwing spanners in the works.
+If not, we will be shooting ourselves in the foot and throwing wrenches in the works.

 Let’s examine the long-term social implications of some of the methods used to “educate” men and at times discourage them from getting married.